get-notify/backend-interview-test/README.md

 - Not a requirement, but will be good to see if possible:
   - Use of https://github.com/swaggo/swag and a public swagger documentation
-  - The dockerfile with the `PostgresSQl`, `service` and `apis`
+  - The Docker file with the `PostgresSQl`, `service`, and `APIs`

 # Details

-One of ours customers buyed a TVBox display, who can call apis and display some books, a random book need to be displayed at the TVBox with the last book displayed (except at the first api request), the TVBox will send this in a interval of `1m`, the customer wants every next book not to be among the last `10` books displayed.
+One of our customers bought a TVBox display, which can call APIs and display some books, a random book need to be displayed at the TVBox with the last book displayed (except at the first API request), and the TVBox will send this in an interval of `1m`, the customer wants every next book not to be among the last `10` books displayed.

-- The customer will send a request to our public service, and we need provide some books about "_Dungeon&Dragons_" to be displayed at a TVBox at the company reception
+- The customer will send a request to our public service, and we need to provide some books about "_Dungeon&Dragons_" to be displayed on a TVBox at the company reception
-  - He sent to us a list of the books he need (see [create_database.sql](./_sql_scripts/create_database.sql))
+  - He sent to us a list of the books he needs (see [create_database.sql](./_sql_scripts/create_database.sql))
-- The customer will need one public api with a `hash` authentication at the request header, just for authentication
+- The customer will need one public API with a `hash` authentication at the request header, just for authentication

 # Architecture